dmclemore/watch-party/README.md

 WatchParty is a live chat room app where users can watch YouTube videos together in sync.
 When one user pauses, everyone will pause.
 If one person rewinds, everyone else will too.

+## Production Link

+Currently unavailable due to issues I am having with SocketIO.
+I have been unable to get the sockets to work correctly on a production server.
+I will post the link once I am able to get things running smoothly.
+In the meantime, please feel free to check the app out locally.

 ## Motivation

 Growing up, I always found myself in come kind of a voice chat with friends.
 We would often have times where we would take a break from whatever we were doing, and have a snack or just take a breather.
 Those idle times were often filled with various YouTube videos.
 But we never really had ways to watch videos together.
 Modern tech like screen-sharing has since somewhat solved this problem, but I've still always felt there is space for this kind of platform.